aragon/aragon-apps/apps/agent/README.md

 ### 1.2.
 Signature handling

-Agent implements the [ERC-1271](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1271.md) standard, which means it can provide signature validation without actually having a private key.
+Agent implements the [ERC-1271](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1271.md) standard, which means it can provide signature validation without actually owning a private key.
 Two options are available to validate a signature (both options can be used together):

 1\.
 An entity can pre-sign a specific hash, which will basically add the hash to a whitelist: